 The original Tenchi Muyo!
 TV series made some waves at the time of its original broadcast by taking a couple of weeks off from the storyline to air a series of "alternate-universe" vignettes starring the main characters in very different settings (one of which actually spun off into its own franchise).
 Definitely the first time this trope had ever been used in anime, and possibly a first for Japanese television as a whole!

-Sailor Moon had an episode during Sailor Moon R that featured the main characters having an island vacation in which Chibiusa befriends a dinosaur and the main characters use their superpowers to save said dinosaurs from a volcano.
+Sailor Moon had Sailor Moon R's episode 67, a Beach Episode that featured the main characters having an island vacation in which Chibiusa befriends a dinosaur and the main characters use their superpowers to save said dinosaurs from a volcano.
 Yea, that's right.
 The main characters fight a volcano to save a pair of dinosaurs.
 The show normally didn't venture into such fantastical territory being acceptable, and the existence of living dinosaurs never comes up in the show again.
 It's generally considered one of the most pointless episodes of the entire show since absolutely nothing happens to progress the plot or flesh out the main characters.
-It was never dubbed into English and left off the English subbed DVD releases entirely, as it was never dubbed and ADV claimed Toei didn't give them the episode due to the creator not liking it.
-Most people only complained that it made their DVD collections incomplete, as opposed to genuinely missing the episode.
+DiCnever dubbed it into English and ADV left it off its English subbed DVD releases entirely, as it wasn't in the masters obtained from DiC. (they initially claimed Toei Animation didn't give them the episode due to Naoko Takeuchi not liking it) Most people only complained that it made their DVD collections incomplete, as opposed to genuinely missing the episode.
+(Though with Viz's rights acquisition, it will finally see release stateside.)

 The final episode of Ookamikakushi was probably meant as a Slice of LifeDistant Finale... featuring, among other things, Nemuru and Mana fangirling over a weird frog/rabbit character and Hiroshi crossdressing and getting hit on by gangsters.